freezer333/ramapo/source/courses/cmps130/Summer/syllabus_summer15.md

 The course is specifically geared towards students without previous programming experience.
 The course will provide sufficient introduction to computer programming to the non-major, previous course work in computer science is not required.
 The course’s emphasis on numerical problem solving and data analysis, along with the introduction to the Python programming language, makes it a relevant and valuable course for science students wishing to learn how programming can help them in their fields.

-**Please note, this course MAY NOT be counted towards a Computer Science elective for Computer Science majors.
-If you are a Computer Science major, then you should consider taking CMPS 367 (Advanced Topics - Python Programming) instead.**
+**Please note, this course MAY NOT be counted towards a Computer Science elective for Computer Science majors.**

 <h2 style="clear:both">Online Course Delivery</h2>